laurenthanhvo/foodcom-overpromise-analysis/README.md

 ## Introduction

-Our merged dataset contains **83,782** rows.
-For this prediction problem, we focus on the following columns:
+The merged dataset contains **83,782** rows.
+For this prediction problem, I will focus on the following columns:

 | Column Name           | Description                                                                         |
 | --------------------- | ----------------------------------------------------------------------------------- |